 5) Not got a treehouse?
-These brilliant Tentsile hammocks and tree tents are a brilliant alternative for dreaming up in the trees.
+These brilliant Tentsile hammocks and tree tents are a brilliant alternative for dreamy slumbers up in the canopy.

-6) Foam floor tiles which are usually found at soft play centres, nurseries or in playrooms are ideal for piecing together and creating a soft, squidge floor to sleep on!
+6) Foam floor tiles which are usually found at soft play centres, nurseries or in playrooms are ideal for piecing together and creating a soft, squidgee floor to sleep on!

 7) Hay bales make fantastic seats which can be arranged in circles for cosy group seating.
 Cover with sheets to make them soft and keep a pile of folded blankets ready and waiting for when things start to feel cooler.
 Giant outdoor beanbags are also a winner.

 8) Take influence from fancy light shows and host a Glow In The Dark Show in your own garden.
 Glow sticks are the key here – put them in mason jars full of water to create glowy lanterns.
 Mix up glow in the dark bubbles, play ring toss with glow in the dark rings and write your names with sparklers (who said they are exclusive to bonfire night?)

 9) You can never go wrong with a fancy dress party – set up a clothing rail with a range of clothes, hats and props and let the kids go wild with their imaginations.